Dyscalculia is a Specific Learning Difficulty (SpLD), appearing as severe problems with mathematical skills

-What is Dyscalculia (Mathematical Difficulty)?
+What is Dyscalculia (Math Problems)?

 Definition of Dyscalculia

-the free Encyclopedia
+the free Encyclopedia)

-What Causes Dyscalculia (Mathematical Difficulty)?
+What Causes Dyscalculia (Math Problems)?

 We still do not know very much about this condition.
 However, it is estimated *3 – 6 % of the population may have it.
 Around 60% of dyslexics have difficulties with dyscalculia.
 A lot of research is now taking place, and it is hoped that over the next few years we will begin to understand this a little more.